rumstil/eqlogparser/readme.md

 This is an EverQuest log file parser application that can scan an Everquest log file and generate fight summaries to help players analyze their gameplay.

 There are 4 projects in this repository.
-All require the .net core 3.1 SDK to compile:

 The **LogSync** project is a windows app that is used to collect and send log parses to the www.raidloot.com/logs website for sharing with group and guild members.
 It has just enough of a user interface to let you see basic fight info, but it's meant to be used alongside the website.